Twispay/WooCommerce/Twispay WooCommerce Plugin/twispay/readme.txt

 3. Fully customizable checkout experience

 == Changelog ==

+= 1.0.4 =
+* Added new log, general and admin messages
+* Updated the server response handling to process all the possible server response statuses

+= 1.0.3 =
+* Updated the way parameters are sent to address a bug that was failing transactions when names had special characters

 = 0.0.1 =
 * Initial Plugin version
 * Merchant config interface
 * Integration with Twispay's Secure Hosted Payment Page
 * Listening URL which accepts the server’s Instant Payment Notifications
 * Replaced FORM used for server notification with JSON
-* Added new log, general error and admin messages
-* Reimplemented the server response handling to process all the possible response statuses